jeckman/wpbook-lite/README.txt

 == Changelog ==

+= 1.5 =
+* Fixed error introduced somewhere around 1.4.1 involving storing access tokens for long-lived tokens.
+Wasn't properly storing full length of token which cause this to fail for some users.

 * Fixed bad define() statement for setting WPBOOKDEBUG to false if the file handler fp comes back not writeable.
 This resulted in warnings being thrown for users whose permissions did not allow writing to the file system.